 Compare HELOC lenders

 Compare these lenders and lender marketplaces by the type of home equity product you’re searching for, state availability and minimum credit score.
 Select See rates to provide the company with basic property and financial details for personalized rates.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Union Bank reviews and complaints

-Online reviews are mixed.
-Hundreds of banking customers have posted negative reviews online, complaining of poor service, long telephone hold times and broken technology.
-On the other hand, reviews from Union Bank mortgage customers on Zillow are overwhelmingly positive, with customers praising loan officers for their professionalism, knowledge and helpfulness.
+Unhappy banking customers complain of poor service, long telephone hold times and broken technology.
+But reviews from Union Bank’s mortgage customers on Zillow are overwhelmingly positive, with customers praising loan officers for their professionalism, knowledge and helpfulness.
 A few HELOC customers have complained of broken promises.

 Union Bank may be a good option if you want a no-annual-fee HELOC, but its APR after the intro rate doesn’t appear as competitive as other banks.
 And to get a discounted rate, you’ll have to sign up for relationship discounts — however, this is a standard practice across lenders.

 While the bank offers home equity lines of credit, it doesn’t offer home equity loans for those looking for a lump-sum loan, not a credit line.
 If Union Bank doesn’t have the type of home equity product you’re after, compare more home equity lenders to find the right one for you.